intouchfollowup/idiomatic.js/readme.md

 1. <a name="whitespace">Whitespace</a>
   - Never mix spaces and tabs.
-  - When beginning a project, before you write any code, choose between soft indents (spaces) or real tabs, consider this **law**.
+  - When beginning a project, before you write any code, make sure real tabs are used.
+This is **law**.
-      - For readability, I always recommend setting your editor's indent size to two characters &mdash; this means two spaces or two spaces representing a real tab.
+      - For readability, I always recommend setting your editor's indent size to four characters &mdash; this means four spaces representing a real tab.
   - If your editor supports it, always work with the "show invisibles" setting turned on.
 The benefits of this practice are:
       - Enforced consistency
       - Eliminating end of line whitespace